Leave-one-out Distinguishability in Machine Learning: Optimizing LOOD to Identify the Most Influenced Point

-Between the above two cases, when the differing data is neither too close nor too far from the remaining dataset, \cref{lemma:nonstationary_differing} proves that in general $\nabla_Q M(Q) \mid_{Q = S} \neq 0$, i.e., the differing data $S$ is not optimal for the mean distance LOOD maximization objective \cref{eqn:query_opt_obj}.
+where $M(Q)$ is the mean distance LOOD in \ref{def:mean_lood}, $K_{SD}, K_{DS}, K_{DD}$ are kernel matrices as defined in \cref{sec:LOOD}, $\mathring{K}_{SD} = \frac{\partial}{\partial Q} K_{QD} \mid_{Q=S}$, $M_D = K_{DD} + \sigma^2 I$, and $\alpha = 1 - K_{SD} M^{-1}_D K_{DS} + \sigma^2$. \end{proposition} \cref{lemma:nonstationary_differing} proves that when $S$ is far from the dataset $D$ (i.e., $K_{SD} \approx 0$) or close to the dataset $D$ (i.e., $y_S \approx K_{SD}M^{-1}_D y_D$, that is $S$ is perfectly predicted by models trained on $D$), the mean distance LOOD gradient $\nabla_Q M(Q) \mid_{Q = S}$ is close to $0$ (i.e., the differing data $S$ has stationary influence on itself).
+When $S$ is far from the remaining training dataset $D$ and the data labels are bounded (which is the case in a classification task), we further analyze the Hessian of mean distance LOOD and prove that differing data $S$ has locally maximal influence on itself (\cref{lemma:2nd_order}).
+Between the two cases, when the differing data is neither too close nor too far from the remaining dataset, \cref{lemma:nonstationary_differing} proves that $\nabla_Q M(Q) \mid_{Q = S} \neq 0$, i.e., the differing data $S$ does not incur maximal influence on itself.
 To give an intuition, we can think of the Mean LOOD as the result of an interaction of two forces, a force due to the training points, and another force due to the differing point.
 When the differing point is neither too far nor too close to the training data, the synergy of the two forces creates a region that does not include the differing point where the LOOD is maximal.
-To further illustrate these patterns and optimality region of mean distance LOOD, we provide numerical examples for RBF kernel on toy dataset in Figures~\ref{fig:mse_opt_S}-\ref{fig:mse_varying_S}, and for NNGPs on image data in Figures \ref{fig:opt_query_cifar10_mean}-\ref{fig:histogram_distance_opt_query_mean} in Appendix~\ref{app:mean_distance}.
+See Figures~\ref{fig:stationary_condition_indicator_mean}, \ref{fig:mse_varying_S} and \ref{fig:cifar10_opt_query_mean_distance} for more experimental illustrations of the behaviors of mean distance LOOD.